narendernishad/GrayBot_SR/README.md

 # GrayBot_SR
 ## This is an android app that allows you to search terms on YouTube and stream the audio in the app.
+### In built search is somewhat slow.
+Better option to play 🔉 is to search on Youtube and share to GrayBot.
 ## ....
 ![Main Screen](/ss/main.jpeg)
 ## ....